Kneeling Hip Flexor Stretch

 Glute squeeze intensifies stretch.

-Keep torso tall for optimal results.
+Keep torso tall throughout.

 What are common Kneeling Hip Flexor Stretch mistakes to avoid?